 In the 2020 General Assembly Session, the Authority secured an additional \$50 million in replacement dedicated revenues.
-The Authority and the member jurisdictions have access to a \$.10/\$100 regional grantors tax and \$20 million annually from the state Commonwealth Transportation Fund.
+The Authority and the member jurisdictions have access to a ten cents per \$100 regional Grantor's Tax and \$20 million annually from the state Commonwealth Transportation Fund.

 An additional \$38.5 million in annual dedicated revenues is still needed to restore dedicated regional revenues to pre-2018 levels.
 The Authority favors statewide revenue as the first source of funding which helps limit additional burdens on Northern Virginia taxpayers already paying for extensive multimodal transportation projects in the region.
-To date the Northern Virginia region has absorbed an increase of \$.20/\$100 in the grantors tax and a 3% increase in the transit occupancy tax to produce revenue to complete critical multimodal transportation infrastructure.
+To date the Northern Virginia region has absorbed an increase of twenty cents per \$100 in the Grantors Tax and a three percent increase in the Transient Occupancy Tax to produce revenue to complete critical multimodal transportation infrastructure.